d3lta-v/SSTuino/docs/tutorials/Sec1/electronicBasics.md

 The force that enables the electric charge to move, or the potential energy is **voltage**, expressed in volts (v).

-In the circuit, there is bound to be some "friction" that resists the movement of electric charge, and that is resistance, expressed in Ohms (uhhh what is the symbol lmao).
+In the circuit, there is bound to be some "friction" that resists the movement of electric charge, and that is **resistance**, expressed in Ohms (uhhh what is the symbol lmao).